 If you are in Korea without a fixed residence, you will quarantine at a designated government facility.
 Once you arrive you will be led to booths for more paperwork, instructions, and payment.
 Your meals will be delivered promptly at 8am, 12pm, and 6pm in front of your door.
 If you want to check out the smooth process and journey of going on self-quarantine in Korea, read this Forbes article by an American university student who visited Seoul for an internship.

-Everyone has to undergo COVID-19 testing within three days after arriving in Korea, regardless of their symptoms.
+Everyone has to undergo COVID-19 testing within 1 day after arriving in Korea, regardless of their symptoms.
 If you have a fixed residence in Korea, you have to visit a nearby public health center and take a test.
-Also, the additional COVID-19 test has to be taken before completing your 14-day of self-quarantine.
-The below countries are exempted to take the additional test:
+Also, the additional COVID-19 test has to be taken before completing your 7-day of self-quarantine.

 In order to proceed to a COVID-19 test at the nearest health center within 3 days, the usage of public transportation is not allowed.
 Instead, you can book a safe private round-trip transfer service to the health center for COVID-19 testing on Trazy!
 The driver will wait for you until you finish your test and take you back to your place.
 All vehicles are sanitized thoroughly every day and a partition is set up between the driver and passenger.